The ArtsKC Gallery is closed to the public until further notice.

 ArtsKC is closed on all major holidays and may reserve the right to lock its doors due to private receptions, staff meetings, conferences, and other various events.

-There is free 3-hour street parking on Baltimore Avenue north of the office, free 3-hour parking on Wyandotte St., and free 3-hour parking on Southwest Boulevard.
-There is also a paid parking garage just south of 17th Street on Main Street in the Barkley building.
+There is free 3-hour street parking on Baltimore Avenue north of the office, free 3-hour parking on Wyandotte St., and free 3-hour parking on Southwest Boulevard (please note, KCPD does agressively ticket and tow on Southwest Blvd from 4-6 pm).
+There is also a paid parking garage at Corrington Station or just south of 17th Street on Main Street in the Barkley building.